-Heaney reveals he was not actually present in the smithy yet can celebrate the resonance of the moment: I can still hear it.
-Modern technology permitted Devlin’s nephew 8000 miles away in Canada to share the happening via the cellular phone held in a pose appropriate for a smithy high as a horse’s ear!
+Heaney reveals he was not actually present in the smithy on that New Year’s Eve yet can celebrate the resonance of the moment (I can still hear it).
+Modern technology permitted Devlin’s nephew 8000 miles away in Canada to share the happening (the cellular phone held) posed appropriately for a smithy (high as a horse’s ear!).

-In the final lines, quoted from Poet to Blacksmith, he returns to the ultimate proof of metal-worked perfection – pure, uncracked sound – ringing sweet as a bell.
+The final lines, repeated from the collection’s earlier poem Poet to Blacksmith, set out the ultimate proof of metal-worked perfection – pure design achieved (sharp, well shaped from the anvil)– flawless uncracked sound (ringing sweet as a bell).

-- Devlin’s forge was at Hillhead, not far from the Heaney farm;
+- Devlin’s forge was at Hillhead, uphill from the Heaney farm; young Heaney would pass it on his way to school;

-- metaphysical poet George Herbert refers to Church-bells beyond the stars heard in Prayer 1; Heaney seems to have found an earlier version in medieval English and italicised it; his later quotation is borrowed from his own version of a poem that features in Poet to Blacksmith;
+- Heaney is working from a 15th century version in medieval English; his later quotation is borrowed from his own version of a poem that features in Poet to Blacksmith; metaphysical poet George Herbert refers to Church-bells beyond the stars heard in ‘Prayer’ 1;

-- waterburning: elusive – the idea of steam and spitting generated by immersing red hot metal in water lends itself to a trade that has endured from medieval times to the present day still crucial wherever horses are in use
+- waterburning: – the idea of steam and spitting generated by immersing red hot metal in water lends itself to a trade that has endured with broadly the same techniques from medieval times to Heaney’s present day still (still crucial wherever horses were in use);

 - smith: general name for metal workers;